DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

     builder.Services.AddScoped<SizeManager>();
     ```

-3. Copy the [SizeChanger.razor](/CS/switcher/switcher/Components/Layout/SizeChanger.razor) file to the application's [Layout](/CS/switcher/switcher/Components/Layout/) folder.
+3. Copy the [SizeChanger.razor](/CS/switcher/switcher/Components/Layout/SizeChanger.razor) file to the [Components/Layout](/CS/switcher/switcher/Components/Layout/) folder.
 This file creates a size mode menu and assigns the selected mode to the `--global-size` CSS variable:

     ```css
     :root {